 "The relationships acquiesced to by this CDUP could create dangerous hurdles for BLNR/DLNR, and has an odoriferous smell."
-Mr. Ching's complete testimony on privity, liability, credit and finance, banking feasibility, and fiduciary responsibilities can be found on page X of the Exhibits.
+Mr. Ching's complete testimony on privity, liability, credit and finance, banking feasibility, and fiduciary responsibilities can be found in the Exhibits section of this report (Public Comments).
 He opposes TMT.